Rajpratik71/Mininet-wiki/Mininet 2.2 Release Notes (Under Construction).md

 * Currently `--host rt` may not work correctly when installed with apt-get install on Ubuntu.
 The mininet package in Ubuntu is missing the cgroup-bin dependency.
 To fix this, install cgroup-bin.

-* Currently, '--host rt' will not work correctly with any default ubuntu kernel.
+* Currently `--host rt` will not work correctly with any default ubuntu kernel.
 The rt scheduler has been disabled by default in all ubuntu kernels.
 To fix this, enable RT_GROUP_SCHED in your kernel